borekl/cvs-logwatcher/README.md

 directory.

 Configuration download can be performed in three ways:

-* Cisco routers/switches can be triggered to upload configuration over tftp by an SNMP set

 * The script can log into the device and issue the upload command, that will store it somewhere on the local server